bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:21:49

-I think that if we found a way to have miners have a backseat on it and yet like they still have to participate because they still have to activate, right?
+I think that if we found a way to have miners have a backseat on it and yet they still have to participate because they still have to activate, right?
 But if there was a way where the dynamic essentially deferred to the economic nodes in a way where even if it's like soft, I think it would go a long way because I think a lot of people, a lot of people are PTSD with miners trying to take control of the network.
-So I think having that the dynamic somehow show that the economic nodes are kind of calling the what's gonna happen really it's kind of a big deal even if it's a pageant show and not the actual thing.
+So I think having that dynamic somehow shows that the economic nodes are kind of calling the what's gonna happen really it's kind of a big deal even if it's a pageant show and not the actual thing.

 Sjors Provoost: 01:22:34